Aminocd/slate/source/index.html.md

 Parameter | Description
 --------- | -----------
-username | The username that the user is identified by created_at | When the user was created active | Whether the user is active or not get-avatar-url | The URL at which the user profile picture can be found
+username | The username that the user is identified by created_at | The time and date when the user was created active | Whether the user is active or not get-avatar-url | The URL at which the user profile picture can be found